Vonage/vivid-3/libs/components/src/lib/side-drawer/README.md

 ### Open

-Fires `open` when the side drawer is open.
+Fires `open` when the side drawer is opening.

 ### Close